-No Man’s Sky: Why Indies Deserve A Second Chance [Opinion]
+‘No Man’s Sky’: Why Indies Deserve A Second Chance [Opinion]

 Even when padded with investment from publishers, developers have to consider project deadlines, staff compensation, testing, and project support post-launch.
 Every game that is created and published requires the blood, sweat, and tears from a variety of people to see it to completion.
 Games on the magnitude of No Man’s Sky require even more still.
 For many indie studios, a botched launch can result in the closing of the studio’s doors and the stifling of employees’ livelihoods.
 This is the dark reality that indie studios face, yet many persevere to create titles that we all know and love without the promise of even turning a profit.

-My position is simple, games are hard.
+My position is simple: games are hard.
 Making games requires talent and expertise that the average gamer does not have.
-No Man’s Sky promised a universe of fun and exploration and failed to deliver on that.
+No Man’s Sky promised a universe of fun and exploration, and it failed to deliver on that.
 But they are working towards that promise.
 Indie studios have one of the hardest battles in this modern age of mobile and self-published gaming.
 There are so many competitors all vying for the same audience, and using limited resources.
 Marketing matters.
 Indies need to be more realistic in their product offering and more strategic in their marketing approach.
 However, gamers also need to be a bit more forgiving.
 Companies like Hello Games who have demonstrated a commitment to improving their product for consumers should be commended.
-The truth is, it’s easy to dismiss games like No Man’s Sky, even after its updates if you continue to see gaming studios as money hungry businesses.
+The truth is, it’s easy to dismiss games like No Man’s Sky, even after its updates, if you continue to see gaming studios as money-hungry businesses.

 [Featured Image by Christian Petersen/Getty Images]